Gus Bradley: Indianapolis Colts

 On February 4, 2022, Bradley was hired by the Indianapolis Colts as their defensive coordinator under head coach Frank Reich.

-On March 7, 2023, after Reich was fired and Bradley’s defense struggled, the Colts announced that they would be retaining Bradley as defensive coordinator under newly hired head coach Shane Steichen.
+On March 7, 2023, after Reich was fired and Bradley's defense struggled, the Colts announced that they would be retaining Bradley as defensive coordinator under newly hired head coach Shane Steichen.
 Notably, Steichen and Bradley worked together during their time with the Los Angeles Chargers.

 On January 11, 2024, Colts general manager Chris Ballard announced that Bradley would again return for the 2024 NFL season, after the Colts defense struggled in some areas but ranked 5th in sacks (51), 16th in takeaways (24), but just 28th in points (24.4) during the 2023 NFL season.
 On January 6, 2025, after a long and difficult year in which Bradley’s defense ranked bottom five in most categories, the Colts announced they had fired Bradley after three years as defensive coordinator.

 San Francisco 49ers

-On February 25, 2025, the San Francisco 49ers hired Bradley as their assistant head coach.
-Bradley reunited with his old friend and former assistant at Jacksonville, Robert Saleh who served as the team’s defensive coordinator.
-Bradley’s role with the 49ers was to assist both Saleh and head coach Kyle Shanahan, game plan and make key defensive decisions.
+On February 25, 2025, the San Francisco 49ers hired Bradley as their assistant head coach, reuniting with his old friend and former assistant at Jacksonville, Robert Saleh, who served as the team's defensive coordinator.
+Bradley’s role with the 49ers was to assist both Saleh and head coach Kyle Shanahan, game plan, and make key defensive decisions.

+Tennessee Titans

+On February 4, 2026, the Tennessee Titans hired Bradley to be their new defensive coordinator under new head coach Robert Saleh after the pair of them spent the 2025 season together with the 49ers.